jonathanmreiter/character-sheets/dnd5e/kauss/notes.md

         - Burned and pillaged town
     - Maybe need a hospital of some sort?
     - Shrine of Luck -> Umbridge Hill (midwife with potions), south of Phandalin
+    - Guardhouse on west side of Triboar Trail

 Darrin
     - Order of the Gauntlet